DanielESolbakk/Patch-and-Release/about-patch-and-release.md

-Great question!
 The term **"patch and release"** is often associated with small, targeted fixes—like bug patches or security updates—but **it doesn't have to be limited to that**.
 In modern software development, especially with Agile and DevOps practices, the boundaries between patching and feature releases are more fluid.

 ### ✅ When "Patch and Release" Is Appropriate
 - **Bug fixes**